-On South Eleanor Street in Chicago, Illinois, you will find Park Number 571, which has a nice little walking path where you and your poochie can explore and get some exercise.
+On South Eleanor Street in Chicago, Illinois, you will find Park Number 571, which has woofderful walking paths where you and your poochie can explore and get some exercise.
 Located right at the confluence of the South Fork Chicago River and the South Branch Chicago River where it meets the Bubbly Creek, there is a pawesome view of all three waterways where you can see a plethora of fishing, sailing, and commercial boats, as well as kayaks, canoes, and Dragon boats from the Ping Tom Park next door.

-The path starts at the first boathouse, and you and your canine kid can enjoy the paved path that meanders in and around the perimeter of the park and its beautiful gardens and trees, which provide some shade on a sunny day.
-The path is a little under two miles long and is wheelchair and stroller furiendly.
-There are also benches and picnic tables scattered throughout the area and trash bins along the trail, and throughout the park, so you can dispose of anything your pooch tries to leave behind.
+The main path starts at the first boathouse, and meanders in and around the perimeter of the park and its beautiful gardens and trees, which provide some shade on a sunny day.
+The path is wheelchair and stroller-furiendly.
+There are also benches and picnic tables scattered throughout the area, and trash bins along the trail, and throughout the park, so you can dispose of anything your pooch tries to leave behind.

-Just as the river is a popular place for boating and fishing, the trail is popular for walkers, joggers, bikers, and even skateboarders.
+Just as the river is a pupular place for boating and fishing, the path here are popular with walkers, joggers, bikers, and even skateboarders.
 It is especially crowded on nice weekends, so if you and Fido don’t like crowds, try going on a weekday.
 Park Number 571 has a little over three acres, and there are two boathouse facilities with seating areas, rowing training, fitness room, and restrooms.

 For a pawrific adventure, you and your pup will love the Park No. 571 Trail!